agentic-profile/cloud-a2a-mcp-quickstart/aws/README.md

 npm run foundation:up
 ```

-2. Start the A2A and MCP service, and the demo website service
+2. Start the A2A and MCP service, and the example-staging website service

 ```bash
 cd aws